 - Umbrellas are not allowed (although I did see several people had smuggled theirs in)

 - Alcohol (bags are searched, but I know some people snuck theirs in.
 Not me!)

-- Glass bottles.
+- Glass bottles of soft drink.
 They will be confiscated.

 How to get there and car parking